RicoVendritto/express-react-middleware/README.md

 *PLEASE NOTE:*

-If you use the same repo as last night's homework, you will get a permanent incomplete on last night's homework. *DO NOT DO THIS.* Please follow these instructions closely:
+If you use the same repo as last night's homework, you will get a permanent incomplete on that homework. *DO NOT DO THIS.* Please follow these instructions closely:

 1. Fork & clone this repo.
 2. `cd` into the repo.